paul-hansen/bevy-jam-3/README.md

 ## Controls

+### KeyBoard

-WASD keys to move
+- WASD keys to move
-Spacebar shoots
+- Spacebar shoots

+### Gamepad

+- Left stick turns left/right
+- "South" face button thrusts ("A" for Xbox controllers)
+- Right trigger or bumper shoots
+- Dpad also works for turning and thrust